Why do Professional, Statutory and Regulatory Bodies (PSRBs) Review Programmes/Modules?

 The Accreditation Schedule

-The Professional Body maintains a register of the period of accreditation and will usually liaise directly with Colleges/Schools concerning specific dates.
+The Professional Body maintains a register of the period of accreditation and will usually liaise directly with Faculties/Schools concerning specific dates.
 Occasionally, there can be delays and postponement and so the dates are not always fixed.

-Colleges/Schools are requested to advise Academic Quality Services of the specific schedule for any accreditation, in particular visits by the Professional Body.
+Faculties/Schools are requested to advise Academic Quality Services of the specific schedule for any accreditation, in particular visits by the Professional Body.

 Academic Quality Services maintains a central record of the accreditation period.